Senate Vote Could Spoil Saudi Crown Prince's Arrival in Washington

 The United Nations has said that more half of the more than 10,000 people who have been killed are civilians, and the lives of millions are potentially at risk from famine.
 The grim forecast has intensified calls by human rights groups to halt the violence.

 The U.S. government has provided intelligence, munitions and midair refueling to Saudi warplanes since operations kicked off in 2015.
-But a bipartisan group — Republican Sen. Republican Mike Lee of Utah, Independent Sen. Bernie Sanders of Vermont, Democratic Sen. Chris Murphy of Connecticut and six other co-sponsors — recently introduced a joint resolution to stop the U.S. military from aiding Saudi war efforts in Yemen.
+But a bipartisan group — Republican Sen. Mike Lee of Utah, Independent Sen. Bernie Sanders of Vermont, Democratic Sen. Chris Murphy of Connecticut and six other co-sponsors — recently introduced a joint resolution to stop the U.S. military from aiding Saudi war efforts in Yemen.

 The resolution intends to revitalize the debate over Congress’ constitutional role in declaring war, as military action in Yemen was never voted on.
 Under the Constitution, only Congress can declare war, but it not formally done so since the 1940s.

 “Our military’s involvement in Yemen has not been authorized by Congress as is required by the U.S. Constitution,” Lee said last week on the Senate floor, calling the war “illegal” and “unauthorized.”
-The vote faces long odds but will at the least serve as a symbolic admonition to bin Salman, who wants to promote closer ties between Washington and Riyadh.
+The vote faces long odds but will at the very least serve as a symbolic admonition to bin Salman, who wants to promote closer ties between Washington and Riyadh.

 The Pentagon has asked Congress to reject the resolution, claiming it will jeopardize U.S. military standing in the Middle East and worsen civilian casualties.